1984 United States Senate elections

 The 1984 United States Senate elections were held on November 6, with the 33 seats of Class 2 contested in regular elections.
 They coincided with the landslide re-election of President Ronald Reagan in the presidential election.
-In spite of the lopsided presidential race, Reagan's Republican Party suffered a net loss of two Senate seats to the Democrats, although it retained control of the Senate with a reduced 53-47 majority.
+In spite of the lopsided presidential race, Reagan's Republican Party suffered a net loss of two Senate seats to the Democrats, although it retained control of the Senate with a reduced 53–47 majority.

 Democrats defeated incumbents in Illinois and Iowa, and won an open seat in Tennessee, while Republicans defeated an incumbent in Kentucky.
+This was the first time since 1972 that Democrats gained Class 2 Senate seats.